 What about plugins?

 Gutenberg has been available for several years.
-Therefore, most plugins are already compatible.
+Therefore, most vendor plugins are already compatible.
 However, WiscWeb custom plugins (like UW Events and Publications) may require some migration effort.

 Can I share the Gutenberg pages with a non-editor during this time?